rafael-santiago/tulip/doc/MANUAL.md

 Here is the entire ``Tulip`` code for this song (two whole steps down, you already know why...):

-    .song{"Louie Louie (Alternate Version) / Motorhead [Some EP which I can not rememeber by now, around 1979]"}
+    .song{"Louie Louie (Alternate Version) / Motorhead [Some EP which I can not remember by now, around 1979]"}
     .transcriber{"Rafael Santiago"}

     .literal{"[Riff intro]"}